cue-lang/cuelang.org/content/docs/concept/modules-packages-instances/en.md

 {{{with code "en" "cmd-cue-eval-directory-and-package"}}}
 -- plain.txt --
-cue eval -p pkgname ./mypkg
+cue eval ./mypkg:packageName
 {{{end}}}

-If no module is defined, it will just load the files in this directory.
+If no module is defined then the `cue` command will only load the files in this directory.
-If a module is defined, it will _also_ load all files with the same package name in its ancestor directories up till the module root.
+If a module is defined then it will *also* load all files with the same package name in its ancestor directories up to the module root.
 As we will see below,
 this strategy allows for defining organization-wide schemas and policies.

 ### Import path